LSI-UniKonstanz/MeTrEx/README.md

 MeTrEx is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 # Cite
-Created by Christiane Rohse and Beat Ehrmann @AG Schreiber at University of Konstanz
+Created by Christiane Rohse, Sabrina Jaeger-Honz and Beat Ehrmann @AG Schreiber at University of Konstanz

 When using MeTrEx, please cite: